DoTheEvo/XCPng-basics/README.md

 * [youtube -  2GuysTek - Life After VMware - A summary and comparison of hypervisors!](https://youtu.be/eQgzITx1Sp8)<br>
   a summary video in a series about hypervisors, his pick in the end is proxmox
 * [reddit - My personal impressions on Proxmox vs XCP-ng](https://www.reddit.com/r/homelab/comments/12j0rry/my_personal_impressions_on_proxmox_vs_xcpng/)<br>
-  a reddit post about why a user prefers xcpng, bit of drama in the comments arguing type 1 vs type 2 hypervisors
+  a reddit post about why the op prefers xcpng, bit of drama in the comments arguing type 1 vs type 2 hypervisors

 </details>